dusk-network/plonk/CONTRIBUTING.md

 If you're new to this repository and you want to contribute, you can look for the issues tagged the with `good first issue` label.
-We try to add this tag to the issues we belive are easy for newcomers.
+We try to add this tag to the issues we believe are easy for newcomers.

 If you need any help regarding an issue feel free to ask the authors in the `Draft pull request` or the issue (or by email if you prefer it by any reason.)